Michaelxy05/liri-node-app/README.md

    * [Bands In Town API](http://www.artists.bandsintown.com/bandsintown-api)

-### To use this project, using Bash, Powershell, etc... first type in 'node liri.js' followed by the following commands:
+### To use this project, using Bash, Powershell, VS Code Terminal, etc... first type in 'node liri.js' followed by the following commands:

    **_Keep in mind you can only make one of the following commands at a time_**